MatteoGuadrini/nosqlapi/README.md

 Building a _selector_ string in the dialect of a NOSQL language based on various property of the `Selector` object.

+### Response Objects

+`Response` objects should respond to the following attributes.

+> `Response` objects is a species of an either type, because contains both success and error values

+#### Response attributes

+`.data`

+This read-only attribute represents the effective data than returned (_Any_ object).

+`.code`

+This read-only attribute represents a number code of error or success in an operation.

+`.header`

+This read-only attribute represents a string information (header) of an operation.

+`.error`

+This read-only attribute represents a string error of an operation.

 ## Open source
 _pynosql_ is an open source project.
 Any contribute, It's welcome.